microsoft/api-guidelines/azure/Guidelines.md

 * An existing property is removed.
 * A new property is added to an existing response.
 * A new required property is added to an existing request.
-* A property name is changed.
+* A property name is changed (including case changes).
 * A property type is changed.
 * The default value of a property is changed.
 * The allowed values for an enum is changed.
-* An API is removed.
 * An API is removed.
 * The behavior of an existing API is changed.
 * The error contract has changed.